ninjudd/cake/README.md

-    cake install   ;; Install jar to local repository. cake release   ;; Release project jar to clojars. cake deploy    ;; Deploy war to a group of servers. cake upgrde    ;; Upgrade cake to the most current version. cake eval      ;; Eval the given forms in the project JVM. cake filter    ;; Thread each stdin line through the given forms, printing the results. cake war       ;; Create a web archive containing project source and class files.
+    cake install   ;; Install jar to local repository. cake release   ;; Release project jar to clojars. cake deploy    ;; Deploy war to a group of servers. cake upgrade    ;; Upgrade cake to the most current version. cake eval      ;; Eval the given forms in the project JVM. cake filter    ;; Thread each stdin line through the given forms, printing the results. cake war       ;; Create a web archive containing project source and class files.